The Benefits of Custom Orthotics for Diabetics

 If left untreated, these manageable diabetic complications can evolve into more serious issues such as sepsis, a life-threatening infection, and even amputation in extreme cases.

-Because of this, it is imperative that they invest in high-quality, long-lasting, custom orthotics for diabetics in addition to being vigilant about proper foot care.
+For this reason, it is imperative to see a diabetic foot doctor or a podiatrist and invest in high-quality, long-lasting, custom orthotics for diabetics in addition to being vigilant about proper foot care.
 Custom orthotics for diabetics are a cost-effective, non-invasive way of preventing diabetic neuropathy and foot ulcers.

 Prevention and Treatment of Diabetic Neuropathy

 Diabetic neuropathy is a type of nerve damage caused by elevated glucose levels.
 It primarily affects the legs and feet, impeding circulation, and causing numbness and tingling.
 This insensitivity to pain makes it difficult to know if your shoes are too tight, or if you have injured your feet.

 This can allow cuts, bruises, and blisters to go unnoticed, leaving your feet vulnerable to infection.
 If left untreated, ulcers, or opens sores that are difficult to heal, may develop.
 Our custom orthotics for diabetics reduce the symptoms of diabetic neuropathy by improving circulation and delivering unparalleled comfort.

 Custom orthotics for diabetics also provide support by offloading pressure to the most vulnerable areas of the foot, such as the ball of the foot, arch, and heel.
 Diabetic neuropathy progresses slowly over time, and the likelihood of developing it increases with age, so it is essential for you to be proactive with your foot care sooner than later!
 Desert Mobile Medical Mobile Doctor is changing the medical game by bringing doctors to you, offering convenient healthcare services in the comfort of your own home.